GRAINS-Wheat slide continues in volatile week; soy and corn edge up

 But that sell-off was offset somewhat by the potential bullish news of Russia considering setting its grain export quota at 14 million tonnes - including 9 million tonnes of wheat - for Feb.
 15 through June 30 of 2022, traders said.

-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Kirsten Donovan and Paul Simao)
+(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Kirsten Donovan, Paul Simao and Sonya Hepinstall)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))